 - Note 1: Critical judgements to accounting policies the disclosure for the Stoke and Staffordshire Local Enterprise Partnership (LEP) has been updated to clarify the money held by the Authority as accountable body within earmarked reserves is specific for the LEP. - Note 18 Cash and cash equivalents the disclosure was reclassified, updating the call accounts value of £3.8m to £4.5m, and the bank overdraft of £21.5m to £22.2m.
 The change also affect Note 15 - financial instruments and Note 44 - Nature and extent of risks arising from financial instruments. - Note 19 Assets held for sale the disclosure footnote has been enhanced to make clear that the Authority has held some assets for sale for a period over twelve months but expects that there is a reasonable expectation of a sale in 2019/20. - Note 30: Exit packages the note was updated, to correctly include 13 individuals in 2017/18 and one individual in 2018/19.
 In addition we identified the exit packages in relation to the actuarial strain costs to the Authority for 12 individuals were incorrectly disclosed.
 The figures disclosed within the note included the cost to the Authority if paid on an instalment basis, the costs were actually paid in full in the year to save interest costs.
-This lead to a £0.13m decrease in costs disclosed in the accounts from £3.25m to £3.12m. - Note 31: Audit fees: the note was updated to clearly show the costs relating to the financial audit and other non audit fees, and the year the costs relate to. - Note 37: PFI: - ▶ 1) The disclosure note was updated to show the worth of the Two Schools PFI Scheme, as £49.6m, from £45m. - > 2) The worth of the Streetlighting, Children's Homes, and Waste to Energy PFI Schemes was not disclosed and are now being presented as £174.9m, £20.8 and £377.3m.
+This lead to a £0.13m decrease in costs disclosed in the accounts from £3.25m to £3.12m.

+Note 31: Audit fees: the note was updated to clearly show the costs relating to the financial audit and other non audit fees, and the year the costs relate to.
+The current year costs increased by £10k to reflect the planned audit fee.